RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## What tests should we write?

-There is no general answer to this question, as you can imagine.
+There is no general answer to this question.
 One possible criterion is that of *test coverage*, the fraction of code that has been executed during the execution of tests, which is considered a practical proxy for "thoroughness".
-The other is the strictness of your assertions.
-The conjunction of all the assertions in your test set should imply the correctness of your program, in the ideal case and when universally quantified over their inputs.
+The other is the strictness assertions.
+The conjunction of all the assertions in a test set should imply the correctness of a program, in the ideal case and when universally quantified over their inputs.
 For instance `test(forall(x = rinteger(), identical(x,x))` tests one important property of the `identical` function for all integer vectors.
 That doesn't mean it runs the test for all integer vectors, which is impossible, but it means that there should be no failure no matter how many runs we allow the test to include.
+Also, while this may be the ideal case, we should not let "perfection be the enemy of the good".
+Any set of assertions is better than no assertion.

 The attentive reader may have already noticed that this is not the strictest test we could  have written, independent of the fact that it achieves 100% coverage. `identical` is supposed to work with any R object, so `test(forall(x = rany(), identical(x,x))` is also expected to pass, implies the previous test, if universally quantified over all inputs, that is it is stricter given infinite time to try all possible inputs and better captures the developer's intent.